 Weather-Adjusted Employment Change

-This page provides estimates of weather-adjusted employment change in the United States for the past six months.
-Beginning with the official Bureau of Labor Statistics (BLS) series on the monthly change in total nonfarm payroll employment, we adjust for deviations of weather from seasonal norms following the methodology described in Wilson (2016).
+The Weather-Adjusted Employment Change data page provides estimates of monthly weather-adjusted employment changes in the United States.
+Starting with the official Bureau of Labor Statistics (BLS) series on the monthly change in total nonfarm payroll employment, we adjust for the employment effects of atypical seasonal weather, defined as deviations from historical seasonal norms following the methodology described in Wilson (2019).

-The approach involves estimating the short-run effects of unusual weather on employment growth at the county level using historical data from January 1990 through December 2015.
-We then use the statistical model to estimate the effect of unusual weather in recent months on employment growth at the county level.
-We aggregate these county-level effects to the national level, weighting counties by employment levels, to yield estimates of the effect of unusual weather around the country on national employment growth (see full growth rate series).
-Finally, we translate these growth effects into level effects using the level of employment in November 2015 as an initial base.
+The approach proceeds in four steps.
+First, we estimate the short-run effects of unusual weather on employment growth at the county level using historical data from January 1990 through December 2015.
+Second, we feed county-level weather data up to the latest month available into this estimated statistical model to measure the effect of unusual weather on each county’s employment growth in the latest month.
+Third, we aggregate these county-level effects to the national level, weighting counties by employment levels, to yield estimates of the effect of unusual weather around the country on national employment growth.
+Fourth, we translate these growth effects into level effects using the level of employment in November 2015 as an initial base.

 Weather-Adjusted Change in Total Nonfarm Employment (monthly change, seasonally adjusted)